trskop/command-wrapper/man/command-wrapper-subcommand-protocol.7.md

     This can indicate a version mismatch between Command Wrapper installation, and subcommand/toolset installation.

+`255`
+:   Exit status out of range.
+Some subroutine tried to terminate with exit
+    code that is out of 0-255 range.

 *OTHER*
 :   Subcommands are free to use other *EXIT STATUS* codes if there is no
     *EXIT STATUS* defined for that purpose.